 - Pear: Resembling its namesake fruit, a pear shape has a pointed tip with a rounded bottom.

 - Radiant: Either square or rectangular in shape with cropped corners and parallel sides, a radiant-shaped diamond looks very similar to emerald shapes.
-However, there are subtle differences in the way the facets of the stone are cut, with radiant shapes being distinguished by its triangular facets which reflect more light and create a unique sparkle.
+However, there are subtle differences in the way the facets of the stone are cut, with radiant cut engagement ring shapes being distinguished by their triangular facets which reflect more light and create a unique sparkle.

 While a diamond is the most traditional center stone selected for an engagement ring, it is not your only option.
 Many modern designs have incorporated gemstones such as rubies, sapphires and emeralds as the feature of the ring instead of as just accents.
 Regardless of what type of stone you choose, the shapes listed above remain the same and a jeweler will be able to help guide you toward the right selection for your choice of stone.